krathalan/apparmor-profiles/README.md

 ### nginx
 You will need to add local changes to allow `nginx` to access your hosted files (e.g. `index.html`, etc.).
+You may need to add local changes to allow `nginx` to access your HTTPS certificates, if you keep them somewhere other than `/etc/letsencrypt/`.

 This profile assumes you are running `nginx` as an unpriveleged user via systemd: https://wiki.archlinux.org/index.php/Nginx#Running_unprivileged_using_systemd